Nebhay/StaffChat/README.md

 This is a spigot plugin
-use: /sc or /ac or /staffchat or /adminchat permission to use/view staffchat: Staff.chat
+use: /sc or /ac or /staffchat or /adminchat

+Permission to use/view staffchat: Staffchat.use